Amstrad: BSkyB takeover

-Sky bought Amstrad so they could have their own hardware development division to develop new satellite boxes (Sky Q) made in-house.
+Sky bought Amstrad so they could have their own hardware development division to develop new satellite boxes made in-house.
 Under Sky, Amstrad only produced satellite receivers for Sky, as doing so allows them to reduce costs by cutting out the middleman.
 Its main competitor in this space was Pace plc.

 Sugar commented that he wished to play a part in the business, saying: "I turn 60 this year and I have had 40 years of hustling in the business, but now I have to start thinking about my team of loyal staff, many of whom have been with me for many years."

 It was announced on 2 July 2008 that Sugar had stepped down as Chairman of Amstrad, which had been planned since BSkyB took over in 2007.

 Amstrad was taken off the Stock Exchange on 9 October 2008.
 Amstrad has ceased operations as a trading company, and now exists in name only.
 Amstrad's former offices are now a Premier Inn Hotel.